xmok/quickchat/README.md

 1. Couldn't figure out why the client kept on disconnecting after logging in.
 This caused the largest bottleneck throughout the exercise.
 The cause was `<ChatView.Channels>` not rendering properly which resulted in the client auto disconnecting.
 This was not evident as no errors were thrown.
 Troubleshooting had to be old-school.
 I traced the component lifecycles until I finally pinpointed when the disconnect fired.

 2. Python interpreter suddenly stopped being picked up by VSCode.
-This resulted installed modules not being identified errors.
-Manually changing the interpreter in VSCode did not work either for reasons unbeknownst.
-Eventually, had to hardcode a virtual environment so it would be picked up.
+This resulted in installed modules not being identified.
+Manually changing the interpreter in VSCode did not work either for reasons unbeknownst to me.
+Eventually, had to hardcode a virtual environment so the interpreter would be picked up.

 3. I was able to add AI characters w/ personalities but streaming them from Python to the SDK ended up taking much longer.
 That was the 3rd and final blocker.
+The work is enclosed in `add-ai-stream-curse` (Add AI getStream) branch.
+Unfortunately, could not fully complete the bonus task.
+The personalities _do_ talk to each other but text becomes empty in between.
+Most likely there is some error on the Python end which I can not immediately pin point due to being a bit rusty.

 ## Final Notes: